T-O-R-U-S/Shrimp1/README.md

 # Shrimp -- the unconventional programming language

 A work in progress programming language.
-Though it was not inspired by Lisp, the way I ended up building it makes it look A LOT like lisp (e.g, `add 2 2 3` in Shrimp, `(+ 2 2)` in Lisp)
+Though it was not inspired by Lisp, the way I ended up building it makes it look A LOT like lisp (e.g, `add 2 2 3` in Shrimp, `(+ 2 2 3)` in Lisp)

 **Notice:** I still have not decided on a convention for the naming of variables and functions.
 Give me suggestions if you've got any!
 It would be much appreciated :)

 ## Writing your first hello world
 ```
+Any text outside of a function is automatically ignored

+"main" is the function run on startup.
+Every Shrimp program must have this!

+To indicate the beginning of a new function, use @<function name> { <codeblock> }.

+It will then be later executable in the code by simply referencing the name at the
+start of any line or as a parameter via the use of >< syntax

 @main {
-  #! "main" is the function run on startup.
-Every
   #!
-Shrimp program must have this!

-  #!
 Any line that starts with #! is a comment.
-These are automatically
+  # These are automatically ignored and will
-  #! ignored and will never be executed.
+  #! never be executed.

   display "Hello world!"
 }